Porter-Gaud’s Pardus finds future home at Auburn

 “Honestly, I had the option to go to any school I wanted,” Pardus said.
 “But the feeling from the moment I stepped on campus at Auburn and the energy on the pool deck made me want to swim for them and accomplish more with them.”

 Pardus is a 10-time individual state champion at Porter-Gaud and holds seven state records.
 She’s never lost a SCISA event.

 She started collecting state titles at just 13 years old, winning the 50-yard freestyle and 100-yard butterfly at the SCISA championships in the seventh grade.

-Porter-Gaud's girls swim team had never won a team state championship before she arrived.
-The Cyclones finished second in the state her eighth-grade year and it was on the bus ride home that Porter-Gaud swim coach Michael Walsh saw Pardus begin to separate herself as a leader.
+Porter-Gaud’s girls swim team had never won a team state championship before she arrived.
+The Cyclones finished second in the state her seventh-grade year and it was on the bus ride home that Porter-Gaud swim coach Michael Walsh saw Pardus begin to separate herself as a leader.

 “She was on the bus telling her teammates, ‘Hey, we’re going to win it next year.
 Next year is our year to win it all,’” Walsh recalls.
 “And she was right.
 She’s always been that kind of leader.
 She’s always been the rah-rah type, pumping everybody up, keeping everybody focused.
 I’ve had seniors that are captains but I’ve always been able to lean on her to lead the team too.”

 Pardus won the 200-yard freestyle with a record-setting time of 1:52.59 at the SCISA state meet this fall.
 She helped set a new record in the 200-yard medley relay too, a record that she and her teammates set in 2017.
 She also won the 100 fly by nearly five seconds, all to help Porter-Gaud claim its fourth straight team title.